AnotherKamila/git-hooks/README.md

 "What to" / what is in this repo

 - `post-receive-clone-and-build`: Clones the repo into a temporary location and calls a custom script in there.
 Drop a `build.sh` next to `post-receive` (into `hooks/`).
 Example build scripts:
-  - `examples/kamila.is/build.sh`: Jekyll site (see https://github.com/AnotherKamila/kamila.is/tree/master/_bin for the actual scripts).
+  - [Jekyll](https://jekyllrb.com/) website: `examples/kamila.is/build.sh` (see https://github.com/AnotherKamila/kamila.is/tree/master/_bin for the actual scripts).
+Mimics GitHub pages, except that it gives you more freedom :-)
-  - `examples/songbook-web/build.sh`
+  - Javascript single-page web application that uses npm (built with webpack): `examples/songbook-web/build.sh`